 You Need an Organ Transplant: What's Next?

-Once your doctor gives you the news, he or she will typically refer you to an organ transplant center.
+Once your doctor gives you the news, they will typically refer you to an organ transplant center.

 You aren't bound to go to the recommended center, says Gigi Spicer, RN, vice president of transplant services for Tulane Health System in New Orleans.
 This is the point at which you as a potential transplant recipient have to become very proactive, even if you're still reeling from the news.